gandib/recipe-sharing-community-server/README.md

-# Sports Facility Booking Platform
+# recipe-sharing-community-server

-A comprehensive Sports Facility Booking Platform built with Node.js, Express, Mongoose, and TypeScript.
-This API allows users to check availability, create bookings, facilities, user, and view all of these and update and delete also.
+A comprehensive recipe-sharing-community-server built with Node.js, Express, Mongoose, and TypeScript.
+This API allows users to create availability, create recipe, user, and view all of these and update and delete also.

 ## Live URL